enjalot/wwsd/README.md

 * Points - Cities, Subway stations

 You can find the commands we used to process and convert the data in each folder.
-If you want to convert your own spatial data you may want to start with [Mapshaper](http://www.mapshaper.org/)
+If you want to convert your own spatial data you may want to start with [Mapshaper](http://www.mapshaper.org/) before getting into command line tools.

 I recommend reading [More than you ever wanted to know about GeoJSON](http://www.macwright.org/2015/03/23/geojson-second-bite.html) before the workshop, we will cover the same stuff but its a concise overview and a great reference.